-Mr. Wilson was the founding Chairman of the Board of Directors of the Public Diplomacy Collaborative at Harvard University and a co-founder of the U.S.-Muslim Engagement Initiative.
+Mr. Wilson was the founding Chairman of the Board of Directors of the former Public Diplomacy Collaborative at Harvard University and a co-founder of the U.S.-Muslim Engagement Initiative.
 He has also served as Vice President for Development for Business Executives for National Security and a Vice President for The Cohen Group and for Penn, Schoen Berland, and has served on the Boards of Directors of Third Way, HDI, the U.S. Center for Citizen Diplomacy, the National Security Network and Blue Star Families, the nation’s largest military family support organization.

-Mr. Wilson is Chairman Emeritus of the Board of Advisors for the Truman National Security Project/Center for National Policy; is on the Advisory Board of America Abroad Media; and is co-founder and Chairman of the Board of Vets Community Connections, a nationwide initiative in partnership with the National Association of Counties and the Wounded Warrior Project to bring a broader spectrum of Americans into community reintegration efforts for returning veterans and their families.
+Mr. Wilson is Chairman Emeritus of the Board of Advisors for the Truman National Security Project/Center for National Policy; is on the Advisory Board of America Abroad Media; and is co-founder and Chairman of the Board of Vets Community Connections, a nationwide initiative which was started in partnership with the National Association of Counties and the Wounded Warrior Project to bring a broader spectrum of Americans into community reintegration efforts for returning veterans and their families.

 He resides with his partner of 25 years in Rehoboth Beach, Delaware and Miami.